sullof/inquirer-command-prompt/README.md

 `folder` is the folder where the history file will be saved

 `limit` is the limit of the saved history.
 This is not applied to the history in memory.

 `blacklist` is a list of commands that we don't want to put in the saved history.
 For example an `exit`.

+##### retrieve the history

+To navigate the history, as usual, just type `arrowUp` and `arrowDown`.

+From version `0.0.15', to see the entire history for the current context, you can type `Shift-arrowRight`.

 ## Requirements